Cost Audit: Definition

 (B) Constructive Aspect

-A great deal will depend upon the attitude of management or the appointing authority and the scope of Audit.
-Auditor will work in an advisory capacity for the well-being of the owners of the company.
-His functions may thus extend to judge:
+Management’s attitude, the attitude of the appointing authority, and the scope of the cost audit influence the objectives.
+The auditor will work in an advisory capacity for the well-being of the company’s owners.
+Their functions may thus extend to judge:

-(ii) Whether or not the projected expenditure could give optimum result.
+(ii) Whether or not the projected expenditure can yield the optimal results

-(iv) Whether return from capital employed is adequate if not, whether it can be bettered.
+(iv) Whether the return from capital employed is adequate if not, and whether it can be improved

 Summary of Objectives

-(i) To verify the Arithmetical Accuracy of cost books.
+(i) To verify the arithmetical accuracy of the cost books

-(ii) Is protection be given to specific industry.
+(ii) Is protection given to any specific industry?

-(iv) Is the closure of industry beneficial to the management.
+(iv) Is the closure of the industry beneficial to the management?

-(v) Is that industry suitable to the public or not.
+(v) Is the industry suitable or not to the public?

-(vi) To recommend a reasonable selling price to the consumers.
+(vi) What is a reasonable selling price to consumers?